Natural plant fibres in mattresses

 Here is our range of suitable mattresses for vegetarians and vegans at John Ryan By Design.

-There’s many alternatives to animal products in mattress construction with Flax, Hemp, Sisal and other plant fibres to name a few.
+There are many alternatives to animal products in mattress construction with Flax, Hemp, Sisal and other plant fibres to name a few.
 Unfortunately, these are still relatively new and in limited supply to the mattress industry with man-made and animal products being in the majority.
 As demand rises though we hope to see more widely used plant fibres given their incredible abilities to be high wicking, incredibly elastic and excellent at heat distribution.
-Vegetarian and vegan mattresses are becoming more popular and we are happy to advise any one looking to find a suitable mattress for either a vegetarian or vegan.
-Please contact us on 0161 945 3757 to discuss further
+Vegetarian and vegan mattresses are becoming more popular and we are happy to advise anyone looking to find a suitable mattress for either a vegetarian or vegan.
+Please contact us on 0161 437 4419 to discuss further